GabeMitchell23/gfm48FastRobots/Lab3/lab3Writeup.md

 ## Single Sensor Data

 I analyzed sensor performance by taking depth measurements at offsets equal to 4", 8", 12", 16", and 20" in light and dark conditions.
-I used the default long range sensor setting, and I used the bluetooth communicaiton setup described in BLANK to transfer data from the artemis to my laptop.
+I used the default long range sensor setting, and I used the bluetooth communicaiton setup described in the bluetooth section below to transfer data from the artemis to my laptop.
 The results of the experiment are shown in the graph and table below.

 <img src="cool_graph.PNG" class="img-responsive" alt="" width= 450> <img src="cool_table.PNG" class="img-responsive" alt="" width= 450>